 History of JNMA

 Journal of Nepal Medical Association was first established in 1963 AD.
 The first chief editor was Dr Mrigendra Raj Pandey.
-It is the first and oldest medical journal of Nepal.
-Many distinguish academicians have shape and lead the JNMA.
+It is the first and oldest medical journal in Nepal.
+Dr Angel Magar is the first youngest chief editor appointed in the journal's history.
+Many distinguish academicians have shaped and led the JNMA.
 They have been honoured as Chief Editor Emeritus.

 Chief Editor Emeritus